aithlab/algorithm/README.md

 # Algorithm

-Solving one algorithm problem every day, which is in [Baekjoon](https://www.acmicpc.net/).
+Solving one algorithm problem every day, if possible.., which is in [Baekjoon](https://www.acmicpc.net/), [HackerRank](https://www.hackerrank.com/), and so on.

 Language: Python